 Either option can be made effective immediately or at the end of the current billing cycle.

-Pausing your subscription reduces the cost to $10/month.
+Pausing your subscription reduces the cost to $10/month per mailbox.
 If you have any intentions of returning to use Bluetick in the future, then you should probably Pause your account rather than Terminate it.

 When you Pause your account, we maintain all of your Accounts, Contacts, Sequences, Mailboxes and other related information in our systems.
 During this time, your mailboxes will continue to be synchronized at a lower frequency, but emails will no longer be sent until your subscription is reactivated.